DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 > - Take a PostgreSQL v13.X version (the command above creates a PG 13.7 instance at the moment)
 > - Set up incoming traffic to allow connection from EKS (set vpc inboud rule to anywhere)

 Once the RDS PostgreSQL database is available, take a note of the database endpoint.
-It will be referred as `RDS_POSTGRESQL_SERVERNAME` in the next sections.
+It will be referred as `RDS_DB_ENDPOINT` in the next sections.

 To secure access to the database, you must create a secret that encrypts the database user and password before you install the Helm release.